 - Being realistic about how the existing site behaves in wet weather

 This is especially relevant in many North West gardens where ground conditions and rainfall can expose weak prep quickly.
-It is one reason blogs like this should also point users toward local service areas such as artificial grass in Bury, where drainage performance is often a real-world concern rather than a theory.
+It is one reason blogs like this should also point users toward local service areas such as artificial grass in Bury and artificial grass in Greater Manchester, where drainage performance is often a real-world concern rather than a theory.

 π οΈ Expert Insight: The best drainage base is not just about one miracle material.
 It is about the full build-up being right – excavation, membrane, sub-base, compaction, and screed.
 That is usually what separates a lawn that drains brilliantly from one that puddles after every spell of rain.